You’ve seen countless stunning images of the moon and night sky, but do you ever wonder what it takes to capture these photographs?

 Shooting in RAW

-Using a RAW format when shooting the moon is a good idea, which gives you significantly more power when editing the photos in post production.
+Using a format when shooting the moon is a good idea, which gives you significantly more power when editing the photos in post production.
 After all the work you put in to photographing the moon, you’ll definitely want this option!
 To learn more about the advantages of shooting in RAW read our RAW vs. JPEG blog post.

 ISO, Aperture, and Shutter Speed